aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Compilation/Compilation_-_Warning_Mandatory_Attributes.rst

 This option determines what AIMMS will do, during compilation, when mandatory attributes of identifiers are not filled.
-This can be ignored, communicated via the Message Window as a warning to the user, or can result in a compilation error, corresponding to following settings:
+This can be ignored, communicated via the :ref:`aimmshelp13-Messages_Window` as a warning to the user, or can result in a compilation error, corresponding to following settings:

 .. list-table::